 Q When assessing depression, it is recommended to consider the heterogeneity of its presentation as well as the perception patients have about their symptoms and the disorder.
 Q It is recommended to pay special attention to issues that affect the daily lives of patients with depression which may have a greater functional impact.
 Q The assessment should consider the sociodemographic and cultural factors that may affect the development or maintenance of depressive symptoms and influence treatment, such as sex, family, social network and perceived stigma.
-Q The meaning and impact of depression on the patient's family and any needs that may arise should be explored; especially regarding children, adolescents and family dependent upon the depressed patient.
-Q It is recommended to encourage the communication of feelings and emotions in an empathetic and respectful environment.
+Q The meaning and impact of depression on the patient's family and any needs tha may arise should be explored; especially regarding children, adolescents and family dependent upon the depressed patient.
+Q It is recommended to encourage the communication of feelings and emotions in ar empathetic and respectful environment.
 Q When a diagnosis of depression is made, all the necessary information about the disorder and treatment options, as well as explanations to reduce the guilt and stigma attached, must be promoted and provided.
-Q It is recommended that patients and, with their consent, their families and relatives, take an active role in making decisions about treatment and the implementation of the care plan.
+Q It is recommended that patients and, with their consent, their families and relatives take an active role in making decisions about treatment and the implementation of the care plan.
 Q When drug treatment is prescribed, the patient's perception of it must be explored and a positive attitude promoted towards it.
 Any side effects and the evolution of both symptoms and functional capacity must also be monitored.
 In addition, with the patient's authorisation, any doubts the family have must be clarified, to engage their support during treatment.
-Q Any decision to use ECT should be made jointly with the patient and/or family, taking into account factors such as diagnosis, type and severity of symptoms, medical history, risk/benefit ratio, alternative options and patient preferences.
+Q Any decision to use ECT should be made jointly with the patient and/or family taking into account factors such as diagnosis, type and severity of symptoms medical history, risk/benefit ratio, alternative options and patient preferences.
 Q Should ECT be required, it is recommended to place special emphasis on providing all necessary information about the aim of the procedure, its side effects and the treatment plan.
-Q Support for patients and relatives should be offered to develop coping strategies.
-They must be informed of any patient associations and resources which can provide help.
-The recomm in addition to endations of this qualitative section were integrated with the assessment and treatment sections, as these are proposed the quantitative evidence recommendations.
+Q Support for patients and relatives should be offered to develop coping strategies They must be informed of any patient associations and resources which can provide help.